Ohio Valley University: Closure

 In July 2020, the university's accreditor, the Higher Learning Commission, placed the university on probation for failing to comply with the accreditor's criterion requiring a "resource base [that] supports its current educational programs and its plans for maintaining and strengthening their quality in the future".
 In December 2021, the OVU Board of Directors voted to close due to financial difficulties; the state's higher education body voted shortly thereafter to revoke OVU's authority to grant degrees.

 The final graduation ceremony took place May 14, 2022, at Grand Central Church of Christ in Vienna, West Virginia.

 In spring 2022, the buildings and land contained on both campuses, as well as off-site properties, were accepted into receivership in response to Chapter 7 bankruptcy filings.
 Sources for the school stated that all student records had become the property of the receivership trustee.
 In addition, electrical and telephone issues persisted on campus for many months, contributing to the continuation of excessive delays in transcript requests and enrollment verifications for former students.
 In early July 2022, all real estate assets were listed for sale, and the following summer it was announced that the former campus would be acquired by West Virginia University at Parkersburg.

 In August 2022, it was reported to WTAP News that OVU had lost all academic records since 1960 and had no records of anyone's attendance at the school.
 This news was followed several days later by a representative of the school announcing via social media that academic records of former students had been either erased or removed from the remaining technology available on campus.
 The representative suggested that the missing records were attributed to someone with administrative privileges to the Power Campus server changing the password, then deleting all student records from the database.
 In response, several hundred alumni gathered on Facebook to coordinate future legal action against the school.
 Ultimately, the data loss issue proved to be false.
 Following favorable legal proceedings in late 2022, transcripts became available and were sporadically and inconsistently distributed to former students through the law office of Martin Sheehan in Wheeling, West Virginia.
 On September 9, 2023, an announcement was made stating that transcript records would be stored and maintained through the registrar at Oklahoma Christian University.

+Campus

+Large parts of the campus were in the Vienna municipal limits, though other sections were in unincorporated areas.